 Figures in her paintings are built up from progressive paint layers, revealing a history of the previous figures and paint, and previous decisions beneath.
 A painting is considered finished when the figure(s) resist any further change.
 The work is largely figurative and reflects her interest in portraiture, and particularly in the gaze.
 The paintings play with the interaction between colour and the psychological aspects of portraiture, featuring a palette of hyper high-key yellows or blues, and carry in them a history of past decisions, changes and wrong turns.

-Her studio is located in 1+2 artist Rozelle artist studios, Sydney Australia and studio visits can be arranged on request.
+Her studio is located in One+2 artist Rozelle artist studios, Sydney Australia and studio visits can be arranged on request.